Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ## Events dispatched

 ### Campaign Response Content
-This event is a response from the Adobe Campaign Standard extension contains the message interaction details (Viewed, Triggered or Clicked).
+This event is a response from the Adobe Campaign Standard extension and contains the message interaction details (Viewed, Triggered or Clicked).

 #### Event details